-Marinated bean toast has become a staple at our home.
-We probably enjoy it at least once a week.
-What I love about the recipe besides tasting great, is that it is so simple to make.
-Dinner on the table in thirty minutes.
+This recipe for Marinated bean toast has become a regular meal at our house.
+I probably have been making it once a week for the past two months.
+It is that good.
+What I love about this recipe besides tasting great, is that it is so easy to make, and I can have dinner on the table in less than thirty minutes.
 Did I mention it is vegetarian?

 I have tried it with a few different types of beans, and come back to the old faithful cannellini bean as the texture is better on toast.
 It is kind of creamy and it doesn’t roll off.
 I also like to grill the bread slices, and you can use an outdoor or indoor grill pan to do this, just be sure to get a nice even char as it compliments the herbs as well as olive oil.

 *inspired by a recipe I saw in Bon Appetit

 ** serves two as a main along with a green salad

 15 ounce can cannellini beans

 1 small shallot, finely minced (about 2 tablespoons)